 The World Computer Exchange is a great organization that is directly helping those in developing countries or that have been hit by a natural disaster.
 Besides that, the only other requirement it seems is you must be under 24 years old.
-Each computer comes loaded with Linux and their own content pack which includes health, agricultural, environmental, technology and other educational content.
+Each computer comes loaded with Linux and its own content pack which includes health, agricultural, environmental, technology, and other educational content.

 To apply, go to their application page and you will find documents to fill out to then send to them.

 You may be able to find that some Salvation army chapters might be able to help connect you with a free laptop (along with many things).
 This is an especially great resource to use if you are in having a rough time financially and can’t afford any other options.
 Along with Salvation Army, you can try a Goodwill location near you to see if they can be of any help.

 Alliance for Technology Refurbishing and Reuse has a useful map that can help connect you or your organization with free computers near you.
 There are 75+ locations across the United States on their map that all help with getting free laptops and computers to those in need.

 Some of the locations on this map are not entirely free though and do charge some to obtain a computer.
 But it seems to be a mix, so search through the map until you find something close that matches your financial capabilities.

 Everyone On is a non-profit (like many others on this list) that helps low-income homes get connected to the internet and access to a laptop.
 The amazing part?

 They’ve helped connect 600,000+ people to the internet since 2012.